roman-milk/roman-milk.github.io/wifes-journey.md

  ***

  Nadine didn't want to wait, but she wanted to ensure ultimate success in having Sue surrender to the most unfaithful temptation.
 She fully realized that all she had to do was give permission to her cousin for him to have intercourse with Susan.
 Instead, Nadine implemented a devious scheme to achieve another decisive goal.
 She had stressed to Darren before the session started that this part was crucial and that he must follow her directions to a 'T'.
 "Spread her out... do it.
 Eat her... do the cunnilingus just like we discussed," she whispered to her cousin.
-Report_Story #2